cugos/cugos.github.com/meetings/_posts/2021-02-17-cugos_monthly.md

 **Chris Beddow** will talk about Mapillary, OpenStreetMap, and mapping a small town in Montana.
 Chris works on Mapillary/OSM data, product, and analytics within Facebook Reality Labs, with a mission to stimulate conversation about what tools the OSM community needs to map in detail and at scale.
 Mapillary is the open street-level imagery platform, with worldwide coverage including 1.4 billion images from independent users, local/national governments, private companies, and non-profits/NGOs on every continent of of the world.

+**[Dustin Carlino](https://twitter.com/CarlinoDustin)** will talk about recent developments with [A/B Street](https://abstreet.org), including but not limited to: handling OSM cyclepaths, merging complicated intersections, the web version, and new side-projects exploring 15-minute neighborhoods.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-11-18-cugos_monthly.md) or reach out to hello@cugos.org

 ## Zoom Connection